trapeze-bell-peter/ror_on_docker/README.md

 # Making sure each Dev environment has its own distinct containers

 One danger with this approach is that what Docker is running is independent of what we are running within the host environment.
+See my previous comment about how Docker seems to start a random container for Postgres sometimes.
 Therefore, it is possible to run `rails db:create` and create the new database in the wrong container.
+Likewise, if we branch while the wrong Postgres is connected.
+Clearly, once we start the Rails app, the issue will become apparent as the database schema will not match the Rails app.
+But at that point it is too late.

 My solution is to use the excellent tool [dns-proxy-server](https://github.com/mageddo/dns-proxy-server).
 This allows us to lookup hostnames for the key containers as part of the configuration.
 By ensuring that hostnames are specific